Causes can be shown by prepositions as well as by conjunctions and connectors. The prepositions vary slightly in meaning and use

 THE VARIETY OF CAUSE WORDS IN ENGLISH

 Causes can be expressed in numerous different ways.
-Many are mentioned in the post 32.
+In this blog, many are mentioned in the post 32.
 Expressing Consequences, while the cause-showing uses of conjunctions and connectors are detailed under 40.
 Conjunctions versus Connectors and 61.
 “Since” versus “Because”.

 The preposition status of the above expressions is shown by the fact that they must be accompanied by a noun, pronoun or -ing verb (see 84.
 Seven Things to Know about Prepositions).
 Consider this: